marimo-team/marimo/docs/getting_started/index.md

 will likely have errors that you'll need to fix. marimo will guide you through fixing them when you open it with `marimo edit`.

-## Github Copilot
+## GitHub Copilot

-The marimo editor natively supports [Github Copilot](https://copilot.github.com/), an AI pair programmer, similar to VS Code.
+The marimo editor natively supports [GitHub Copilot](https://copilot.github.com/), an AI pair programmer, similar to VS Code.

 _Get started with Copilot_: